AppleLamps/pixo/docs/jpeg-encoding.md

 ## Stage 6: DC Coefficient Encoding (DPCM)

 DC coefficients (the average brightness of each block) change slowly between adjacent blocks.
-We encode the **difference** from the previous block (Differential Pulse Code Modulation):
+We encode the **difference** from the previous block using DPCM (Differential Pulse Code Modulation):

 ```text
 Block DCs:   512,  515,  513,  516,  514